STAT545-UBC-hw-2018-19/hw05-shreeramsenthi/forcats-exercise.md

 ![Figure 2: A vectorized heat map of artists from the British Isles](https://raw.githubusercontent.com/STAT545-UBC-students/hw05-shreeramsenthi/master/figure/hex_map.svg?sanitize=true)

-Oddly, it seems like the hexagons don't render well in svg format, but sure enough the plot is indeed avector image.
+Oddly, it seems like the rendering of the hexagons and the fill legend didn't work.
+I've messed around with it a while but I can't seem to figure out why.
+Well, at least the plot *is* a vector image.